easyfly007/carnd_term2_proj/proj_pid_control/writeup.md

 then we need to provide 3 hyper parameters for the control, Kp, Kd, Ki.

-the final steering value will be like
+the final steering value will be like  below. here I suppose the Kp, Kd, Ki are all positive. if remove the '-' in the equation, the Ki, Kp, Kd should be negative value, but actually they are the same.

 ```
 steer_value = - P * Kp - D * Kd - I *Ki
 ```